Churn Management Basics: How to Reduce Customer Churn

 You can measure churn by calculating your customer attrition rate, also known as customer churn rate or customer turnover rate.
 Your customer attrition rate is the percentage of customers or subscribers that discontinue services within a given period of time.

 To determine your customer attrition rate, subtract the total number of customers at the end of a given period from the total number of customers at the beginning of that period.
 Then, divide that sum by the total number of customers at the beginning of the period and multiply by 100.
-For a visual example of the churn rate calculation, look to the formula below:

 For example, let’s say you had 225 customers at the beginning of the year and ended with 195 customers.
 Based on these numbers, your company’s customer attrition rate would be roughly 13%.